a2br/esidoc.js/README.md

 # esidoc.js

 Simple JS client for Esidoc's private API.
-Probably just scratches the surface of what the API can do, but for now the 2 of the main features are there: search documents & get info about the school.
+Probably just scratches the surface of what the API can do, but for now 2 of the main features are there: search documents & get info about the school.

 ### Example